ariaghora/noe/README.md

 - Creation of arbitrary rank tensor (a.k.a. multidimensional array) based on [numerik](https://github.com/ariaghora/numerik) library, that supports numpy-style broadcasting and is accelerated with *OpenBLAS* for the underlying heavy-lifting
 - (Optional) interface with *GNU plot* for plotting

+Please note that although computation accelerator is applied, for the time being, noe is aimed for pedagogical purpose.
+If you want to create neural network in production with optimum speed, there are of course other choices.

 ## Installation
 - Noe requires [numerik](https://github.com/ariaghora/numerik), so you should install it first.
 Refer to numerik installation [guide](https://github.com/ariaghora/numerik#installation).
 - In lazarus, open "noe.source.lpk" package inside "pkg" directory.
 Open the package, compile, and add to project.
 Alternatively, you may also just include the "src" directory to the unit search path.